ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Command options**:
 <dl>
 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>Required: The zone that you want to add.
-It must be a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones) within the cluster's region.</dd>
+The zone must be a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones-mz) within the cluster's region.</dd>

 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
 <dd>Required: The name or ID of the cluster.</dd>